1980 Górna Grupa psychiatric hospital fire: Background

 In the 19th century, a three-story palace was built near the village of Górna Grupa.
 It was owned by the Bismarck family, and the sister of German Chancellor Otto von Bismarck lived there.
 After World War I, Górna Grupa, along with the rest of Kociewie, became part of the newly reborn Polish state.
 The Bismarck estate was taken over by the land office in Grudziądz.
 In 1922, it was sold to the Society of the Divine Word congregation.
 On the eve of the missionaries’ official takeover of the estate, the palace was set on fire in an act of arson, the perpetrators of which remain unknown.
 Nevertheless, by 1927, the Verbites had rebuilt the palace, establishing a religious house, seminary, high school, and retreat house on the site.

 During the German occupation from 1939 to 1945, the Verbites were removed from Górna Grupa, and the palace was repurposed as a German headquarters, shooting range, and prison.
 In 1945, after the end of the World War II, the Divine Word Missionaries returned to the estate.
 However, in 1952, the Polish communist authorities nationalized the property.
 Only five Divine Word Missionaries were allowed to remain in Górna Grupa.
-A psychiatric hospital—branch of the State Hospital for the Nervous and Mentally Ill in Świecie—was established in the former monastery building.
+A psychiatric hospital—a branch of the State Hospital for the Nervous and Mentally Ill in Świecie—was established in the former monastery building.
 Over the next 28 years, little effort was made to properly adapt the building to the hospital's needs or to renovate and modernize it.
 Most of the work was limited to dividing the large halls with partition walls made of fiberboard.